Meet Alex Caspero

-Sending a giant bowl of this nourishing soup your way!
+Sending a giant bowl of this nourishing Moroccan Lentil and Chickpea Soup your way!
 I figured it’s the least I could do with a three day weekend behind us and snow ahead in the forecast.

 We just got back from the most amazing week in Florida; a little get-away with my mom and Vander.
 I taught yoga at the resort and in exchange, we got to soak up the sun, relax and enjoy the most incredible food.
 Like I feel on most vacations, I was in my bubble.
 My phone was rarely near me, I checked my emails only in the evenings and I was able to finish two entire books by the pool.
 It was blissful to say the least.